Lilith2/Butter-squad-dma/README.md

 - MEE (Soon?)

 ## Features
+### Radar Features
-- POI placments for mortar calculations
+- POI placements for mortar calculations
-- Displays all friendly and enemy players in detail
+- Displays all friendly and enemy players
-- Displays all vehicles / emplacments / deployables in detail
+- Displays all vehicles / emplacements / deployables
 - Auto selects the layer
-- Displays a distance for any vehicle for anti-tank players
+- Displays a distance for any vehicle

+### Gameplay Features
+- Rapid Fire: Customize fire rates for any weapon
+- Infinite Ammo: Never run out of ammunition
+- Quick Swap: Instantly switch between weapons
+- Extended Interactions: Interact with objects from greater distances
+- Speed Hack: Control and boost player movement speed
+- Suppression Control: Tweak or disable suppression effects
+- Base Shooting: Enable weapon use within the main base
+- Quick Zoom: Instantly zoom in on targets
+- Air Stuck: Hover mid-air while remaining invincible and able to deal damage
+- Collision Toggle: Modify or disable player collision
+- Full Auto Override: Force any weapon into full-auto mode
+- No Recoil: Eliminate weapon kickback
+- No Sway: Remove weapon sway when aiming
+- No Spread: Ensure perfect bullet accuracy
+- No Camera Shake: Disable all screen shake effects

 ## Usage
 1. Clone the repository.